LogtalkDotOrg/logtalk3/manuals/_sources/userman/predicates.rst.txt

 The second directive argument documents the number of proofs, but not necessarily distinct solutions, for the specified mode.
-As an example, that the ``member(X, [1,1,1,1])`` goal have only one distinct solution but four proofs for that solution.
+As an example, the ``member(X, [1,1,1,1])`` goal have only one distinct solution but four proofs for that solution.
 Note that different modes for the same predicate often have different determinism.
 The possible values are:

 ``zero``
    Predicate always fails.